 While Monat has some unusual products, their income approaches should look familiar.
 Distributors can earn by promoting the products and through team building.

 Let’s take a look at the two areas and what they mean for overall income.

 The products from Monat fall into three general categories, hair, skin, and pet.

 The skincare side of Monat is small.
 The company focuses on skincare routines, which include a combination of different products.
 The sets aren’t cheap, such as the four-piece Be Gentle Routine, which comes to $278 (at retail price).

 Still, this type of pricing isn’t unusual for the industry.
 Many customers do pay this much regularly for skincare.
 The trick would be promoting to the right audience.
 For example, people who buy one container of skincare for $30 are unlikely to be interested in what Monat has to offer.

 The haircare side of Monat is much more extensive and goes far beyond just shampoo and conditioner.
 Some of their many items include a texturizing mist, sculpting taffy and moisture masque.

-There are even some products specifically targeted at men, such as beard oil, styling clay and a combination aftershave and moisturizer.
+There are even some products specifically targeted at men, such as beard oil, styling clay, and a combination of aftershave and moisturizer.

 While the product selection is perfect for sales, the pricing isn’t as appealing.
 For example, the shampoo products tend to cost between $32 and $38 for an 8 fl. oz bottle, while conditioner costs somewhere from $42 to $47 for a 6 fl. oz tube.